AdobeDocs/campaign-standard.en/help/start/using/about-templates.md

 ![](assets/template_1.png)

-For each type of marketing activity, one or several out-of-the-box templates are available.
-They offer minimal configuration for each type of marketing activity.
+For each type of marketing activity, one or several out-of-the-box templates are available with minimal configuration.
 These out-of-the-box templates cannot be modified or deleted.

 Templates are available for the following marketing activities: